hansroh/skitai/README.rst

   def on_broadcast (was, *args, **kargs):
     # your code

-Note: if @app.on_broadcast is located in decorate function at pasta directory, even app.use_reloader is True, it is not applied to app when component file is changed.
+Note: if @app.on_broadcast is located in decorate function at decorative directory, even app.use_reloader is True, it is not applied to app when component file is changed.
 In this case you should manually reload app by resaving app file.

 API Transaction ID